JShand18/fetch_OA/README.md

     ```
     Listening on port: http://localhost:3000
     ```
 6) Verify the app is running by visiting http://localhost:3000.
-You should see the message: "Welcome to Receipt Processor"
+You should see the message:
+    ```
+    Welcome to Receipt Processor
+    ```